 The MKZ largely lived up to my expectations.
 The air-conditioned seats were pure joy, while the heated seats (which reversed the coolers to blow hot air) and heated steering wheel made winter tolerable.
 The push-button transmission, far from being a gimmick, was actually quite useful.
 Not having a shifter lever freed up a great deal of storage space in the center console, and allowed for the now fashionable “flying buttress” style center console.
 While Lincoln was one of the first to ditch the shift lever (and caught a lot of grief for it), most manufacturers have since followed suit with a variety of push-button, knob, or column-based electronic shifter controls.

 The LED headlights were exceptionally bright, to the point that oncoming cars would sometimes flash their brights at me (presumably to congratulate me for driving such a fine car).

 About those bulbs – take a look at this section I’ve excerpted from the owner’s manual above.
-While every car I’ve owned since the LED CHMSL on my 1994 Acura have at least some LED lighting, this was the first car I’ve owned illuminated entirely with solid state lighting.
+While every car I’ve owned since the LED CHMSL on my 1994 Acura had at least some LED lighting, this was the first car I’ve owned illuminated entirely with solid-state lighting.
 The interior ambient lighting in seven different colors livened things up as well.